harirajan0/SLogoInterpreter/ADDITION.md

 ##Review
 * It took about 1 hour
 * I had to update exactly the classes I said, plus SlogoData and SlogoView.
-This was the quick sequence of methods that could be called from the command API to affect the frontend in the desire way.
+This was the quickest sequence of methods that could be called from the command API to affect the frontend in the desired way.
 * I did not get it right on the first try, because as I suspected, there were some frontend quirks about adding to the root that tripped me up.

 ##Analysis